EvgeniyWoolovich/old_george-backend/README.md

-# Node.js Rest APIs with Express & MySQL example
+# Node.js Rest APIs with Express & MySQL

 For database:
 To work correctly, you need to import the database into MySQL.